Ku-Ni/PropertyComparator/property_comparator/ReadMe.txt

 ==================================================================================================

 Here is my completed Back-End Developer technical test.
-I created a web service using the CSV data file as a repository, with end points based on the assignment questions.
+This has also been added to my GitHub: https://github.com/Ku-Ni/PropertyComparator I created a web service using the CSV data file as a repository, with end points based on the assignment questions.

 There are three end points:

 ---------------------------
 GET /average-price/postcode
 ---------------------------